 Of course some people are Twitter addicts and by their very nature invite conversation.
 But does this increase or decrease their influence.
 Does their openness for dialogue make them more influential, I think it does.
 A lot of people were already influential before they took to Twitter, but it’s useful to note how they have used the platform to increase their influence.

-If you are trying to increase your own influence online, take a look at how a lot of these Twitter celebrities act and the attitude they take to social media discourse.
+If you are trying to increase your own influence in online marketing, take a look at how a lot of these Twitter celebrities act and the attitude they take to social media discourse.
 Most have other things going on other than twitter, and so have something real to Tweet about.

 If someone gets little to no one engaging them on social media, then it is self-evident that their influence is little to non-existent.